John Papworth (plasterer)

-John Papworth (1750–1799) was an eminent plasterer and stuccoist working in London in the late 18th century.
+John Papworth (1750–1799) was a plasterer and stuccoist working in London in the late 18th century.

 Biography

 Papworth was of Italian origin, and was apprenticed to the celebrated stuccoist John Rose, later starting his own business.
 He was employed by the Scottish/Swedish architect Sir William Chambers on a number of his projects and has been described as "his favoured stuccoist".